 KARYL MATSUMOTO, City Selection Committee appointee for the northern portion of San Mateo County.
 Ms. Matsumoto was appointed in February 2007.
-Ms. Matsumoto was elected to the City of South San Francisco City Council in November 1997.
-Ms. Matsumoto is the representative of the governing body of the San Mateo County Transportation Authority.
-She is a native Californian and has lived in South San Francisco for 27 years.
+Ms. Matsumoto was elected to the City of South San Francisco City Council in November 1997 and is the current mayor.
+Ms. Matsumoto is the representative and current chair of the governing body of the San Mateo County Transportation Authority.
+She is a representative on the City/County Association of Governments of San Mateo County.

 ADRIENNE TISSIER, was appointed by the San Mateo County Board of Supervisors in January 2005.
 Ms. Tissier represents the Fifth District, which includes the cities of Brisbane, Colma, Daly City, South San Francisco, and unincorporated Broadmoor Village.
-Ms. Tissier also serves as a chair of the governing body of the Peninsula Corridor Joint Powers Board.
-She also represents San Mateo County and is Chair to the Metropolitan Transportation Commission (MTC), a regional transportation financing body, representing San Mateo County.
+Ms. Tissier serves on the governing body of the Peninsula Corridor Joint Powers Board.
+She also represents San Mateo County on the Metropolitan Transportation Commission (MTC), a regional transportation financing body, representing San Mateo County.